 Expressing breastmilk is the act of squeezing milk from your

-breasts, either by hand or with a manual breast
+breasts, either by hand or with a manual breast pump or electric

 breastpump.
 It is the only way, apart from breastfeeding